 Brands such as Naturtint , Tints of Nature and Herbatint are options if you are looking for dyes with lower levels of PPD, parabens and amonium.
 Aveda salons and other naturally minded hair dressers can offer reduced chemical color options, although there is no such thing as an organic or all natural hair color.

 Colored hair tends to be easily dried/damaged and takes a lot more TLC and conditioning.
-Shampooing with a gentle cleanser such as the Beija-Flor Naturals Organic Shea Butter Soap/Shampoo Bars A weekly deep conditioning hair treatment, regular trims, and nourishing daily moisturizers will give your tresses a fighting chance from developing breakage and damage from hair color.
+Shampooing with a gentle cleanser such as the Beija-Flor Naturals Moroccan Argan Oil Shampoo, and following up with a moisturizing conditioner such as the Maracuja Milk for Kinks Curls and Coils will give your tresses a fighting chance from developing breakage and damage from hair color.

 Below are a few of my fave colors for fall.
 Rose, Lavender, Electric Blues and Platinums!